Setup

 By default, the bot will read from the tasks.csv file inside the relevant module’s folder.

-If a CSV file is empty, the bot will not prompt you to run CSV tasks.
+- If a CSV file is empty, the bot will not prompt you to run tasks.csv and will get you to In-Bot Task Setup.

 When multiple task rows exist for the same module, the bot will also prompt you to select which task group (row) to run.